inspec/inspec-aws/docs/resources/aws_cloudwatchlogs_destination.md

 # aws_cloudwatchlogs_destination

-Use the `aws_cloudwatchlogs_destination` InSpec audit resource to test properties of a single specific AWS Logs Destination.
+Use the `aws_cloudwatchlogs_destination` InSpec audit resource to test properties of a single specific AWS Logs destination.

 The AWS::Logs::Destination specifies a CloudWatch Logs destination.
 A destination encapsulates a physical resource (such as an Amazon Kinesis data stream) and enables you to subscribe that resource to a stream of log events.